McRib: 1981–2004

-The McRib made its debut in the United States in 1981, as a limited-time item.
-It was first added to menus around Kansas City.
-It was developed by McDonald's first Executive Chef René Arend, a native of Luxembourg who invented Chicken McNuggets in 1979.
+The McRib was first introduced in 1981 as a limited-time offering, initially tested in the Kansas City area.
+It was developed by McDonald's first executive chef René Arend, a native of Luxembourg who invented Chicken McNuggets in 1979.
 "The McNuggets were so well received that every franchise wanted them," said Arend in a 2009 interview.
-"There wasn’t a system to supply enough chicken.
+"There wasn't a system to supply enough chicken.
 We had to come up with something to give the other franchises as a new product.
 So the McRib came about because of the shortage of chickens."
 It was his inspiration to shape the McRib patty "like a slab of ribs," despite the fact that a round patty would have been cheaper to manufacture and serve on standard hamburger buns.
-A packet of McRib Hot Sauce was also available when the sandwich was first being sold.
-The sauce was a clear liquid in a semi-chrome packet the size of a standard ketchup packet.

-The McRib was not immediately successful.
-It test-marketed very well in the Midwest, and was added to the restaurant's permanent menu for the United States in 1981.
-Sales were mediocre, however, and it was removed in 1985 as McDonald's executives determined that pork is not eaten frequently enough in the United States to stay on the menu.

 After several years, it returned for a promotion.
 It is more popular in Germany and Luxembourg, where it remains a permanent item.
-The McRib was also brought back occasionally in 1989, 1990 (together with the "BBQ in a Bag" promotion), 1991, 1992 (with the Western Omelette McMuffin as part of a Western promotion), and 1993.

-In summer 1994, McDonald's brought back the McRib nationally, as a tie in with the theatrical release of The Flintstones, comparing the appearance of it with the rack of ribs that topples the Flintmobile in both the animated and live action productions.
-McDonald's (which was featured in the film as "RocDonald's") supported the return with McRib packaging featuring the Flintstones characters and a television commercial featuring Rosie O'Donnell in her role as Betty Rubble.

-After that promotion, the McRib was also sold as part of various limited time regional offerings at selected restaurants in the US and Canada from 1995 until 2004.